 - 1 teaspoon Kosher salt

-- Put everything in a small saucepan and bring it to a boil.
+- Put everything except the okra in a small saucepan and bring it to a boil.

 - Stir until the sugar and salt are dissolved and spices are blended.

 - Once the mixture has reached a rolling boil, kill the heat.

 - Let it cool for 10 minutes and then pour over the okra.